What Does a Child Counselor Do?

 The demand for child counselors has never been greater.
 Child counselors can work in a wide array of environments and for a large number of employer types.
 Schools have an extraordinary need for qualified and outstanding child counselors to address the stress of life today, as well as addiction, mental health disorders, and much more.
 You might also work at juvenile detention centers, addiction centers, hospitals, homeless shelters, government agencies, group therapy practices, court systems, adoption agencies, domestic violence shelters, private clinics, and more.

-An entry-level child psychologist or child counselor with basic degree requirements can expect to earn an average of nearly $45,000 a year.
-This number will increase significantly with each degree.
+According to the Bureau of Labor Statistics, an entry-level child psychologist, child therapists, or a child counselor with basic degree requirements can expect to earn an average of nearly $45,000 a year.
+The Bureau of Labor Statistics estimates that the number will increase significantly with each degree.
 In fact, it’s estimated that an individual in this field with a doctoral degree can expect to earn an additional $30,000 a year over someone with a master’s degree.
 And someone with a master’s degree will make substantially more than those with a bachelor’s degree.